-39. In considering whether the work the subject of this appeal satisfies the requirements for exemption, I must have regard to the decision of Kennedy CJ in Commissioners of Inland Revenue -v Doorley [1933] 1 I.R.
+30. In considering whether the work the subject of this appeal satisfies the requirements for exemption, the Commissioner must have regard to the decision of Kennedy CJ in Commissioners of Inland Revenue -v Doorley [1933] 1 I.R.
 750, where he stated: -

-"The Court is not, by greater indulgence in delimiting the area of exemptions, to enlarge their operation beyond what the statute, clearly and without doubt and in express terms, excepts for some good reason from the burden of a tax thereby imposed generally on that description of subject-matter.
+"The Court is not, by greater indulgence in delimiting the area of exemptions, to enlarge their operation beyond what the statute, clearly and without doubt and in express terms, except for some good reason from the burden of a tax thereby imposed generally on that description of subject-matter.
 As the imposition of, so the exemption from, the tax must be brought within the letter of the taxing Act as interpreted by the established canons of construction so far as applicable."

-40. I have also taken into consideration a more recent event, in a case stated by the Appeal Commissioners to the High Court in relation to the artists' exemption, Donnelly J in Coleman -v- Revenue Commissioners [2014] IEHC 662 held that: - thereunder as interpreted by the established canons of construction.
-There was no basis in law for adopting any other approach to the interpretation of the Act and the Statutes."
+31. The Commissioner has also taken into consideration the case stated by the Appeal Commissioners to the High Court in relation to the artists' exemption, Donnelly J in Coleman -v- Revenue Commissioners [2014] IEHC 662 held that: -

 "On the basis of the decision in Doorley, the Appeal Commissioner was obliged to give effect to the clear and express terms of the legislation in considering the artist's exemption from income tax.
-The liability to income tax having been established, that exemption must be brought within the letter of the Act of 1997 and the Guidelines made
+The liability to income tax having been established, that exemption must be brought within the letter of the Act of 1997 and the Guidelines made thereunder as interpreted by the established canons of construction.
+There was no basis in law for adopting any other approach to the interpretation of the Act and the Statutes."